EXPLAINER: What happens when an ICU reaches capacity?

 Patients may have to linger in emergency rooms waiting for an ICU bed, and that spills over to other patients.

-This week, some Texas hospital systems closed temporarily their off-site emergency rooms and sent staff to their hospitals overstretched by COVID.
+This week, some Texas hospital systems closed temporarily their off-site emergency rooms and sent staff to their hospitals overstretched by COVID-19.

 Patients who arrive at hospital emergency rooms could wait several hours — and sometimes days — to get into an already overwhelmed ICU.